Exclusive: Hutchison ready to sell spectrum to get O2 Ireland - source

 | BRUSSELS

-BRUSSELS Hutchison's 0013.HK Three Ireland is prepared to sell radio spectrum and continue a network sharing deal with a rival in order to win EU approval of its $1 billion bid for Telefonica's (TEF.MC) O2 Ireland, a source familiar with the matter said on Tuesday.
+BRUSSELS Hutchison's 0013.HK Three Ireland is prepared to sell radio spectrum and continue a network sharing deal with a rival in order to win EU approval of its $1 billion (600 million pounds) bid for Telefonica's (TEF.MC) O2 Ireland, a source familiar with the matter said on Tuesday.

 Hong Kong-based conglomerate Hutchison Whampoa, controlled by Asia's richest man, Li Ka-shing, wants to strengthen its position in Europe where it operates in six national markets, and the lengths to which it is going to secure acceptance of the Irish deal is a telling sign of how tough the European Commission will be on telecoms mergers.

-That rigor on the part of the EU's competition regulators could also have implications for a bigger deal in Germany, where Telefonica Deutschland (O2Dn.DE) wants to buy KPN's (KPN.AS) E-Plus 8.6 billion-euro ($12 billion).
+That rigour on the part of the EU's competition regulators could also have implications for a bigger deal in Germany, where Telefonica Deutschland (O2Dn.DE) wants to buy KPN's (KPN.AS) E-Plus 8.6 billion-euro (7 billion pounds).

 Adding O2 will make Hutchison Whampoa Ireland's second biggest mobile operator behind Vodafone (VOD.L), but it has raised fears that a reduction in the number of network operators from four to three could lead to higher consumer prices.